Dozens Of KKK Flyers Show Up In Maryland City, Local Official Calls Them ‘Disgusting’

 “There is no place for hate in our society and after all Ellicott City has been through in the past two years, it is heartbreaking to see this community faced with this disgusting display of antisemitism, racism and intolerance.”

-Meanwhile, Maryland appears to have become a target for KKK recruitment, notes The Grio.
-For example, in October KKK flyers were found in a South Baltimore neighborhood, twice in a period of two weeks.
+Meanwhile, Maryland appears to have become a target for KKK recruitment, notes the Grio.
+For example, in October, KKK flyers were found in a South Baltimore neighborhood twice in a period of two weeks.
 Perhaps not coincidentally, the flyers started showing up after a white man, 25-year-old Timothy Moriconi, was robbed and then killed by a black man outside of his home, according to an October Baltimore Sun report.

-Outside of Baltimore, the Klan and/or other hate groups appear to be growing.
+Outside of Baltimore, the Klan and other hate groups appear to be growing in size and scope.
 As for the KKK specifically, whether or not it is growing or shrinking largely depends on whom you ask.
-For example, The Independent claims that the KKK is actually losing members, even though Imperial Wizard Chris Barker claimed that the hate group has grown “at a record pace” since the election of Donald Trump.
+For example, the Independent claims that the KKK is actually losing members, even though Imperial Wizard Chris Barker claimed that the hate group has grown “at a record pace” since the election of Donald Trump.

-Apart from the Klan, though, it is clear that White Nationalism and White Supremacy groups are seeing an uptick in membership and visibility in recent years.
-As ABC News reported in February, 2017 saw a four percent increase in the number of hate groups, to say nothing of the rise in the number of people affiliated with such groups.
+Apart from the Klan, though, it is likely that white nationalism and white supremacist groups are seeing an uptick in membership and visibility in recent years.
+As ABC News reported in February, last year a four percent increase in the number of hate groups was recorded — to say nothing of the rise in the number of people affiliated with such groups.